The Fish People Place Lab - Current Community

 Abby Christopher (she/her)

-Abby is a 2024-2025 Master of Marine Management candidate at Dalhousie University.
+Abby was a 2024-2025 Master of Marine Management candidate at Dalhousie University.
 Hailing from beautiful Prince Edward Island, Abby fell in love with the ocean from an early age.
 Coming from a coastal community with family members who depend on the ocean for their livelihood, she was able to see firsthand the importance of conserving the ocean to not only preserve ecosystems, but to preserve social and cultural ways of life.

 These experiences led Abby to the University of New Brunswick where she graduated with an undergraduate degree in marine biology with honours.
 During her summers, Abby had the privilege of working for local conservation organizations, enriching her understanding of effective management strategies for harmonizing ecological preservation with societal needs.
 For her graduate project, Abby worked with the Halifax Port Authority and FishPeoplePlace Lab to examine aquatic ecosystems on or around the port.